 Planning Strength Training for Clients With Fuckarounditis – Part 3

-As a strength and conditioning coach or personal trainer, how do you deal with clients (or groups) that have a very unpredictable schedule or have a huge need for variation in training?
+As a strength and conditioning coach or personal trainer, how do you deal with clients (or groups) with a very unpredictable schedule or a massive need for variation in training?

-In this third and final video of the series I am continuing a discussion on divisible and un-divisible approaches to planning (which are an outstanding way to increase the variability in training) and finishing the discussion on strategies for internal fuckarounditis by covering modifications of the last phase in strength training cycle – rinse and repeat phase.
+In this third and final video of the series, I am continuing a discussion on divisible and un-divisible approaches to planning (which are a fantastic way to increase the variability in training) and finishing the discussion on strategies for internal fuckarounditis by covering modifications of the last phase in strength training cycle – rinse and repeat the phase.

 Following this, I have covered strategies for external fuckarounditis (unpredictable schedule), and they involve a distinction between robust and optimal (and how to plan in uncertainty) concept of MVP (minimum viable program) and outstanding don’t break the chain strategy.